pustotnik/zenmake/docs/buildconf-taskparams.rst

     :<lang>program:
         Means that result of the task is an executable file for the <lang> code.
         For example: ``cprogram``, ``cxxprogram``, etc.
-    :stlib:
-        Means that result of the task is a static library.
-It's a special alias where type of code
-        is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
-        Be careful - it's slower than using of form <lang>stlib, e.g. ``cstlib``, ``cxxstlib``, etc.
-        Also see note below.
-    :shlib:
-        Means that result of the task is a shared library.
-It's a special alias where type of code
-        is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
-        Be careful - it's slower than using of form <lang>shlib, e.g. ``cshlib``, ``cxxshlib``, etc.
-        Also see note below.
-    :program:
-        Means that result of the task is an executable file.
-It's a special alias where type of code
-        is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
-        Be careful - it's slower than using of form <lang>program, e.g. ``cprogram``, ``cxxprogram``, etc.
-        Also see note below.
     :runcmd:
         Means that the task has parameter ``run`` and should run some command.
 It's optional because ZenMake detects this feature